 What does the term “AS IS WHERE IS” mean in real estate?

-In a nutshell, I believe the term “as is where is” simply means that the buyer will inherit all of the physical and legal conditions of the foreclosed property they are going to buy, as is!
-In essence, the definition of “as is where is” can be summarized as, you get everything that comes with a property, at its present condition, good or bad, when you buy it.
+In a nutshell, the term “as is where is” means the buyer will inherit all of the physical and legal conditions of the property he’s going to buy, as is!
+In other words, you get everything that comes with a property, in its present state and condition, and the seller makes no warranties, if you buy it.

 This leads to another common question: